SMUnlimited/AMAI/README.md

 - From a command prompt type *InstallTFTToMap.bat "C:\mymap.w3m"* and press enter to install the AI scripts to Warcraft 3 maps.

 ## ROC Build
-- This version is intended to be played in the original ROC (Reigns of Chaos) version of the game.
-Because ROC was force upgraded to TFT in war3 1.31 this is only available on older versions.
+- This version is intended to be played in the classic ROC (Reigns of Chaos) version of the game which is not available in reforged/1.32+
 - Run/double click *makeROC.bat* to create the ROC scripts.
 - From a command prompt type *InstallROCtoMap.bat "C:\mymap.w3m"* and press enter to install the AI scripts to Warcraft 3 maps.